 5. Bats flying around in the evening indicates fair weather.

-6. To convert cricket chirps to degrees Fahrenheit, count the number of chirps in 14 seconds then add 40 to get temperature.
+6. To convert cricket or grasshopper chirps to degrees Fahrenheit, count the number of chirps in 14 seconds then add 40 to get the temperature.

 7. If there is dew in the grass in the morning, chances are it won’t rain that day.